"The most important thing we need now are ideas for new programs and increased participation

-This year we have the pleasure of launching our new and improved web site.
+Last year we had the pleasure of launching our new and improved web site.
 To make registration more seamless

-across campus, NIH login has been implemented.
+across campus, NIH login was implemented.
 If you do not have an NIH login, you can create a MyNCI-F account.

 is very similar to how registration for the Spring Research Festival works.
 For more information, check our Help page.

 We now also provide a customized registration dashboard.
 Once you have registration for anything within our system,

 you will have access to a one stop shop that displays all your pertinent registration information.

 If you or anyone you know would be willing to open their office, work area, or laboratory